yamcodes/agario-clone/README.md

 ## 🎯 Project Goals

-The goal of this clone is to create a simple framework on which you can implement new features and learn how to create [io games](https://www.addictinggames.com/what-are-io-games).
-Inside `settings.json` you will find some settings that you can tweak to get inspired by different modifications, and have fun.
+* Provide a simple framework to allow rapidly implementing new Agar.io features.
+* Teach how to create [io games](https://www.addictinggames.com/what-are-io-games) and how to work with [p5.js](https://p5js.org/) and JavaScript in general.
+* Be highly tweakable and inspire creation of new games.

 ## 🚀 Getting Started